oskarihakamies/IDS-project/How-To-Install.md

 This is the pipeline that will be installed and functional after following the steps:

-Suricata -> Wazuh Agent -> Wazuh Manager -> Filebeat -> Wazuh Indexer
+Suricata -> Wazuh Agent -> Wazuh Manager -> Wazuh Alerts Shipper -> Wazuh Indexer

 ### Pre-requirements and troubleshooting